Guide to the Secure Configuration of Red Hat Enterprise Linux CoreOS 4

 Checklist

-Group System Settings Group contains 1 group and 3 rules
+Group System Settings Group contains 4 groups and 4 rules

 [ref] Contains rules that check correct system settings.